 National Building Cost Data

 Craftsman Book Company puts out an annual manual called the National Building Cost Manual.
 This manual gives a national look on what to expect for cost per square foot on building a home.
 For 2018, custom homes are coming in at $235+ per square foot.
 Semi-custom homes are coming in at $170+ per square foot.
 These are both national averages, and not Grand County averages, however.
-For Grand County, in 2018, the median price per square foot for homes is $364; whereas the Grand County median price per square foot for semi-custom homes is $273 per square foot.
+For Winter Park, in 2018, the median price per square foot for homes is $364; whereas the Grand County median price per square foot for semi-custom homes is $273 per square foot.
 The median home value in Winter Park is $379,800, and the median home value in Grand County is $303,100.
 Around the Winter Park Ski Area and on Grand Lake, we’re seeing homes sell for $700,000+.

 Know that there are hundreds – if not thousands – of factors to consider when trying to figure out the cost of building a home in Colorado, but doing a little research can help you get a general ballpark idea of what final costs to expect.
 We’d also invite you to give our team a call at (970) 726-9225 to discuss how a semi-custom or custom home could fit into your budget.